How to Repaint a Deck: A Step-by-Step Guide for a Fresh Look

 Final Touches Before Painting

-- Use a cloth or lightly rinse the deck with water to eliminate all traces of dust and particles from sanding.
+• Wipe the surface or lightly rinse with water to remove dust from sanding.

-- Remember, it’s crucial for the deck surface to be both clean and completely dry before you proceed with applying primer or paint.
+• Ensure the deck is clean and completely dry before applying primer or paint.

 4.2.
 Priming the Deck (If Using Paint) or Applying First Coat of Stain